Carpal tunnel syndrome

 - Nerve-damaging conditions.
-Some chronic illnesses, such as diabetes, increase your risk of nerve damage, including damage to your median nerve.
+Some chronic illnesses, such as diabetes, increase the risk of nerve damage, including damage to the median nerve.

 - Inflammatory conditions.
-Illnesses that are characterized by inflammation, such as rheumatoid arthritis, can affect the lining around the tendons in your wrist and put pressure on your median nerve.
+Rheumatoid arthritis and other conditions that have an inflammatory component can affect the lining around the tendons in the wrist and put pressure on the median nerve.

 - Obesity.
-Being obese is a significant risk factor for carpal tunnel syndrome.
+Being obese is a risk factor for carpal tunnel syndrome.

-- Alterations in the balance of body fluids.
-Fluid retention may increase the pressure within your carpal tunnel, irritating the median nerve.
+- Body fluid changes.
+Fluid retention may increase the pressure within the carpal tunnel, irritating the median nerve.
 This is common during pregnancy and menopause.
-Carpal tunnel syndrome associated with pregnancy generally resolves on its own after pregnancy.
+Carpal tunnel syndrome associated with pregnancy generally gets better on its own after pregnancy.

 However, the scientific evidence is conflicting and these factors haven't been established as direct causes of carpal tunnel syndrome.

-There are no proven strategies to prevent carpal tunnel syndrome, but you can minimize stress on your hands and wrists with these methods:
+There are no proven strategies to prevent carpal tunnel syndrome, but you can minimize stress on the hands and wrists with these methods: